skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

 This rules system is meant to replace the tabletop minis-and-rulers approach to Full Thrust combat with an abstract system which permits fast resolution of small-to-medium sized battles without needing much input from players after the initial setup.
 Exact position and facing are not tracked.
 SSDs for ships, stations, fighters, guboats, etc. from Full Thrust should be 100% compatible as-is with the F&M rules, although some systems may necessarily work slightly differently due to the abstract spatial representation.

-Instead of plotting exact movements on a tabletop, F&M records only the relative distance between formations in range intervals of 6MU, since that controls what weaponry they can bring to bear in a given firing solution.
-Ships utilize their Thrust ratings as a dice pool split into Speed, to attempt to increase, decrease or maintain distance to their maneuvering target(s); and Evasion, to avoid incoming fire, decreasing or eliminating its effectiveness.
+Units utilize their Thrust ratings as a dice pool split into Speed, to attempt to increase, decrease or maintain distance to their maneuvering target(s); and Evasion, to avoid incoming fire, decreasing or eliminating its effectiveness.
+Units also organize into Formations for maneuver and attack, lending each other mutual support and providing an opportunity for nimbler escorts to shield (or hide behind) larger comrades.

 The Fire and Maneuver rules also focus on being electronically resolvable, to eventually require only an input datafile of orders and ship/formation data to present the simulated outcome of an Exchange.